MicrosoftDocs/security-updates.pt-br/security-updates/WindowsUpdateServices/migratingfromwindowsinternaldatabasetosqlserver-21798881.md

         sp_detach_db ‘SUSDB’
         go
     ```
+4. On the front end server: copy the SUSDB.mdf and SUSDB_log.ldf files from the front end server to the back end server.
 5. On the back end server:
     1. To attach **SUSDB** to the destination instance of SQL server, under the instance node, right-click **Databases**, select **Properties**, and then click **Attach**.
     2. In the **Attach Databases** box, under **Databases to attach**, locate the susdb.mdf file (by default this is **C:\\WSUS\\UpdateServicesDbFiles** if you installed Windows Internal Database), and then click **OK**.